quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ### Key Update for QUIC Multipath {#multipath-key-update}

 The Key Phase bit update process for QUIC v1 is specified in Section 6 of
 {{QUIC-TLS}}.
-The general principles of key update are not changed for Multipath QUIC.
-Following QUIC V1, the Key Phase bit is used to indicate which packet protection keys are used to protect the packet.
+The general principles of key update are not changed in this specification.
+Following QUIC v1, the Key Phase bit is used to indicate which packet protection keys are used to protect the packet.
 The Key Phase bit is toggled to signal each subsequent key update.
 Because of network delays, packets protected with the older key might arrive later than the packets